lee-lindley/app_read_xlsx/README.md

 a link named "here" from [this page](https://technology.amis.nl/languages/oracle-plsql/read-a-excel-xlsx-with-plsql/) if you want to verify.
 The only change I made was to set invoker rights via an *AUTHID CURRENT_USER* package attribute.

+## ExcelGen Version 2.5
 A slight tweak to Marc Bleron's [ExcelGen](https://github.com/mbleron/ExcelGen) supports **ANYDATA** type columns in the input cursor such that you can copy data, even messy data with varying data types within columns, from one spreadsheet to another.
 That tweak lives in [a fork of ExcelGen](https://github.com/lee-lindley/ExcelGen/tree/anydata) at the moment.
 Marc is refactoring *ExcelGen* so the pull request will not be accepted; however, we have a soft commitment to consider support of **ANYDATA** columns in the future.

+## ExcelGen Version 3.0

+[ExcelGen](https://github.com/mbleron/ExcelGen) supports **ANYDATA** type columns just fine.
+This means in a given spreadsheet column you can place string, date and numeric values on any row and the formatting used will be whatever is specified for that type on that sheet.
+It can still get tricky if you mix numeric and date values in the same column depending on how you specify the column format.
+The reason is that a date is just another kind of number in Excel.

 # Content